 The trajectory is clear: Provo's food scene will continue to diversify and improve.
 The forces that drove the transformation — returning missionaries, tech money, a young adventurous population, Center Street's momentum — show no signs of slowing.

-The next wave likely includes more dedicated ethnic restaurants, a ramen or noodle specialist, expanded late-night options, and continued growth of the food truck ecosystem.
+The next wave likely includes more dedicated ethnic restaurants, a South Indian kitchen turning out dosa to order, expanded late-night options, and continued growth of the food truck ecosystem — the ramen specialist this page once predicted having already arrived, just over the Orem line.
+The national chains keep arriving on their own track alongside all of it — The Cheesecake Factory's first Utah County location is due at University Place in Orem in fall 2026.
 The city's challenge is retaining culinary talent that might otherwise drift to Salt Lake City's larger stage.

 For a city of 115,000, Provo punches well above its weight.
 It's not a food capital — but it's no longer an afterthought.